 • By doing do so you will also. . .

 B. Overcome evil with good (16b)

 2. But God’s answer for evil is His truth and love lived out through people like us who walk carefully, wisely, making the most of every opportunity.

 Romans 12:21, Do not be overcome by evil, but overcome evil with good.

-4. Even when it appears, from an earthly perspective, He will not.
+4. Even when it appears from an earthly perspective He is not or will not.

-Pastor Rich also said, “Don’t doubt in the darkness what God has revealed to you in the light.”
+Pastor Rich has said, “Don’t doubt in the darkness what God has revealed to you in the light.”

 Esther 4:14, And who knows whether you have not attained royalty for such a time as this?

 There’s an old Rabbinical saying, “And if not now, when?”